Giving birth to our first son Charlie was the most incredible moment of my life.

-Oxytocin the incredible hormone who’s job it is to make your uterus surge (contractions) is shy, it likes to do its stuff in the dark, unwatched and undisturbed.
+Oxytocin the incredible hormone whose job it is to make your uterus surge (contractions) is shy, it likes to do its stuff in the dark, unwatched and undisturbed.

-The Midwife left and came back at 7am on the Tuesday morning, I had been surging all night and I was exhausted.
+The Midwife left and came back at 7 am on a Tuesday morning, I had been surging all night and I was exhausted.

 She examined me again to find me still 6cms.

 I was gutted!
-At this point and with long term issues with my hips and pelvis I knew it was right to transfer into hospital, worried that he was struggling to navigate my pelvis.
+At this point and with long-term issues with my hips and pelvis I knew it was right to transfer into the hospital, worried that he was struggling to navigate my pelvis.